-Intestinal atresia is a birth defect that causes blockages of intestine.
-This repair is a surgery to removes the damaged area and connect the healthy ends.
+Intestinal atresia is a birth defect that causes blockages in the intestine.
+This surgery removes the damaged area and connect the healthy ends.

 Atresia may be found before birth.
 A plan will be made to make repairs soon after the baby is born.
 Repairs cannot be made prior to the baby’s birth.

-A cut will be made in the belly.
-The damaged intestine will be located and removed.
+An incision will be made in the belly.
+The damaged part of the intestine will be removed.
 The healthy ends of the intestine will be connected.
-The cut will then be closed with stitches and/or staples.
-The incision will then be covered with a bandage.
+The incision will be closed.
+Bandages will be placed over the area.

 The intestine may not be able to be reconnected right away.
 An opening may be made in the skin and belly wall.
 The upper part of the remaining intestine is attached to this opening.
-This will form a stoma.
-The stoma will allow food waste to pass out of the body into an attached bag.
-This will let the lower intestine heal or lengthen enough to later reconnect.
+This will allow waste to pass out of the body into an attached bag.
+This will let the lower intestine heal or lengthen enough to reconnect later.

 It depends on how much repair is needed.

-The length of stay depends on the extent of the repair needed.
+The length of stay depends on how much repair was needed.
 Proper feeding, weight gain, and bowel function are needed before the baby can go home.
 This may take several weeks.

 Call for emergency medical service right away if your baby has: